Intro

 18.14.4 Product safety requirements

-Globally, at least 38 countries have regulations on child safety packaging of e-cigarettes.17
+Globally, at least 38 countries have regulations on child safety packaging of e-cigarettes.
+18

-In September 2015, 33 state attorneys general wrote to the US FDA, urging it to introduce a requirement for proper warning labels on liquid nicotine products and to adopt national standards for child resistant packaging of liquid nicotine products.23 , 24 The letter was put together in response to a dramatic increase in the incidence of liquid nicotine poisoning among children across the US.
+In September 2015, 33 state attorneys general wrote to the US FDA, urging it to introduce a requirement for proper warning labels on liquid nicotine products and to adopt national standards for child-resistant packaging of liquid nicotine products.
+23 The letter was put together in response to a dramatic increase in the incidence of liquid nicotine poisoning among children across the US.
 In December 2015, the US Senate approved national legislation requiring that nicotine e-liquid be sold in child-resistant packaging, consistent with US Consumer Product Safety Commission standards.
-The legislation was approved by the House of Representatives in January 2016, and appears to have entered into force on 28 January 2016.25 , 26
+The legislation entered into force on 28 January 2016.
+2 4 25 The law maintains the FDA’s ability to regulate such packaging.
+The FDA has also indicated that it will introduce child-resistant packaging regulations for e-cigarettes and e-liquids but has not do so yet.
+26

-The EU Tobacco Products Directive mandated that e-cigarettes sold in Member States must adhere to safety standards (such as childproof fastening and opening) for e-liquid containers, cartridges and tanks by May 2016.27
+The EU Tobacco Products Directive mandated that e-cigarettes sold in Member States must adhere to safety standards (such as childproof fastenings and opening mechanisms) for e-liquid containers, cartridges and tanks by May 2016.
+1

 18.14.5 Regulation of e-liquid ingredients